 Flights to Perth, Australia

 When you arrive in Perth, you'll arrive in Australia's sunniest state capital which is also four hours closer to the UK than Sydney.
-The state is the country's largest, where 12,500km of pristine white beaches contrast with the deep red of ancient rock formations and the lush greenery of the stunning southern regions.
+Western Australia is the country's largest state, where 12,500km of pristine white beaches contrast with the deep red of ancient rock formations and the lush greenery of the stunning southern regions.

-Return Economy flights to Perth from London Heathrow via Dubai start from £721 for departures between 8 April and 30 June 2015, Monday to Thursday.* Offer ends 4 September 2014, unless sold out before, for bookings made at least three days before departure.
+Return Economy flights to Perth from London Heathrow via Dubai start from £655 for departures between 9 April and 30 June 2015, Monday to Thursday.* Offer ends 30 November 2014, unless sold out before.
 Availability may be limited.
 Qantas codeshare flights between Dubai and Perth are operated by Emirates.

 Experience extraordinary Western Australia with Qantas.